kehantan/labbook/docs/virus/virus_propagation.rst

 **Procedure**

 #.
-Culture Vero cells in a T25 culture flask to about 70% confluency.
+Culture Vero cells to about 70% confluency.
 #.
 Remove existing media from culture flask.
 #.
 Wash cells with PBS.
 #.
-Add 5mL of fresh 2% DMEM into the culture flask.
+Add fresh 2% DMEM into the culture flask.
 #.
 Retrieve virus stock from -80 C.
 #.
 Thaw virus stock in water bath at 37 C.
 #.
 Add virus stock into culture flask.
 #.
-Incubate the flask at 37 C.
+Incubate.
+37 C, 48 hrs.
 #.
 Monitor daily under microscope for CPE formation and detachment of cells.
 #.
 When more than 90% of the cells detached from the culture flask, the virus is ready for harvest.